jbclaramonte/grails-asmap-plugin/README.md

 ## Sample use

-Given a domain where User can many Blogs and a Blog can have many Posts, ...
+Given a domain where a User have can many Blogs and a Blog can have many Posts, ...

 ```groovy
 User user = User.findByEmail("tom@test.com")